Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Study on an AI and Robotic Coach for Physical Stroke Rehabilitation Therapy

 \subsubsection{Design and Development of a Prototype (P2-a and P2-b)}

-The objective of this process was to design and develop an artificial intelligence (AI) and robotic coach that not only meets the needs of post-stroke survivors, but also follows the practices and strategies of therapists.
+In this process, the team designed and developed an AI and robotic coach that not only meets the needs of post-stroke survivors but also follows the practices and strategies of therapists.
 After initial interviews with post-stroke survivors and therapists, two researchers analyzed transcripts through the process described in Section \ref{sect:hri-study-design-analysis}.
-With the findings, the research team further discussed the specifications of an AI and robotic coach for post-stroke physical rehabilitation and developed the high-fidelity prototype for evaluation (Section \ref{sect:hri-study-design-results-prototype}).
+With the findings, the research team further discussed the specifications of an AI and robotic coach for post-stroke physical rehabilitation and developed a high-fidelity prototype for evaluation (Section \ref{sect:hri-study-design-results-prototype}).
 The functionalities of our prototype were recorded into narrated videos to show its capabilities.
 Two therapists (TPs with check marks in the \textit{`review'} column of Table \ref{tab:hri-study-design-tps}; $\mu = 5.00$, $\sigma=1.41$ years of experience in stroke rehabilitation) reviewed these videos to detect any issues to conduct an evaluation study with post-stroke survivors.